Last UpdatedFriday, 13 June 2014

 This plugin is crucial to functionality of the system it quietly counts the visits to your site and then records them in the database.
 It allows you to count the traffic to your site even with the module unpublished and also ensures all traffic is record regardless of the part of the site that they visit.

 This plugin also takes care of blocking visitors from being counted based on your setting in the CoalaWeb Traffic component.

 Note: To ensure proper functionality of CoalaWeb Traffic please make sure this plugin is installed and publish.

 This plugin carries out the automatic database clean up but only if you have it turned on in the Component Options.
 It will run in the background keeping the current data but delete out the old entries and then add them to a running total.
 It is recommended to turn this feature on.

 Have you chosen automatic database clean up?
 Then this plugin needs to be installed and published.

-If you have any other questions or issues that aren't covered by the guide or FAQ drop by our Forum I'm sure we can help.
+Do you have a question that wasn't covered by the GUIDE or the FAQ?
+Then it's time to drop by the Forum I'm sure we can help.